zerolawtech/SFT-Protocol/docs/multisig.rst

 Initial Setup
 -------------

-Contracts that implement multisig require 2 arguments in the
+Contracts that implement multi-sig require 2 arguments in the
 constructor:

 -  ``address[] _owners``: One or more addresses to associate with the contract owner.
-The address deploying the contract is not implicitely included within the owner list.
+The address deploying the contract is not implicitly included within the owner list.
 -  ``uint32 _threshold``: The number of calls required for the owner to perform a multi-sig action.